 At Bryn Athyn, hands-on learning is built into the English major.
-You can choose to undertake an off-campus internship working for a publishing house, dedicate your free evenings to help staff the Writing Center, write scripts for tours at Glencairn Museum, or become a staff writer for the Bryn Athyn Beacon.
+You can choose to undertake an off-campus internship working for a publishing house, dedicate your free evenings to help staff the Writing Center, write scripts for tours at Glencairn Museum, work at the Swedenborg Library, or become a writer or editor for BAC’s Pythia journal.

 - The Development Office for Bryn Athyn College offers internships in print and web-based publishing, media management, and marketing.

 - The General Church Office of Outreach provides students with opportunities to explore the various avenues of printed media.

 - Education Interns at Glencairn Museum learn and conduct museum tours, create and script tours, and assist with press releases and museum publications.